-A company’s attrition rate is a significant pointer to the viability of the business.
+A company's attrition rate is a significant pointer to the viability of the business.
 It is one thing when one staff leaves and another when people keep leaving.
 Your business attrition rate is a viable tool for assessing business success.

-It might be a call to fix the mode of operation, culture, or overall business strategy.
+Try our technology to easily find hidden insights into your recruiting performance while measuring and analysing your staff turnover automatically!
 This article will enlighten you about the attrition rate, why it matters, how to calculate and improve it.
 Keep reading to learn more!

 What is attrition rate?

 Attrition rate is also known as churn rate.
 It is the frequency at which people leave a company, expressed in percentage.
 Employee attrition is slightly similar to employee turnover because people go in both cases.
 Both terms loosely mean the same thing.
-As a result, both words are often misconstrued.
-Employee attrition deals with people leaving for unavoidable reasons, like retirement, moving, death, etc.

-In contrast, employee turnover deals with people leaving for avoidable reasons like toxic management, work politics, or discrepancies in corporate culture.
 The indices for calculating attrition rate are number of employees gone, number of current employees, and specific time.
 All calculation indices for attrition relate to 100 for the percentage expression.
+Now that you know the difference between attrition and employee turnover let us look at the various types of attrition.

 Types of attrition